nexus-lab/iot-service-blockchain-samples/crystalball/README.md

 # CrystalBall

-An Android app that stream live video feeds of IoT devices using IoT Service Blockchain.
+An Android app that streams live video feeds of IoT devices using IoT Service Blockchain.

 <table>
 <tr>